-Skywind rises again after two years and promises it's serious this time
+Skywind rises after two years and promises this time it is for real

 A Morrowind warrior, wearing Chitin armor and a Bonemold helmet, advances over a volcanic landscape of Vvardenfell.
-In the background, the reddish sky is tinged with orange while a Silt Strider emerges from the mists.
+In the background, the reddish sky turns orange while a Silt Strider emerges from the mists.
 The scene combines modern textures from the Skyrim engine with the original alien aesthetic, suggesting the rebirth of the classic.

 Fourteen years of code, textures, and infinite patience 🛠️